Skip to Main Content

 Japanese Design Traditions

-Set decorators versed in traditional washitsu, Meiji-era Westernization, Showa modernism, and contemporary Japanese styles.
-They understand tatami proportions, tokonoma display, and the precise spatial aesthetics of Japanese interiors.
+Our set decorators are versed in traditional washitsu, Meiji-era Westernization, Showa modernism, and modern Japanese styles.
+They know tatami proportions and tokonoma display.
+They also grasp the exact spatial feel of Japanese interiors.

 03.